Welcome to your Subject Guide, where you'll find tailored guidance and advice on key library resources.

 The BBC's archive of their entire output relating to Shakespeare: plays, poems and sonnets, documentaries, interviews, photographs and stills.
 Licensed only for streamed playback.
 To use this platform you will need to register using your Roehampton email address.
 Click here to register.

 The British Film Institute's curated streaming service for higher education, with a focus on British and European independent films.
-NOTE: after logging in with your Roehampton email address, you need to create a personal user account for access.
+Note: after logging in with your Roehampton email address, you need to create a personal user account for access.
 You may watch content on personal devices or in class, but BFI Player is not licenced for public screenings.

 Access thousands of the British Library's global recordings, including music, drama and literature, oral history, languages and dialects, wildlife, and birdsong.